redwoodjs/redwood/docs/docs/graphql.md

 # GraphQL

 GraphQL is a fundamental part of Redwood.
 Having said that, you can get going without knowing anything about it, and can actually get quite far without ever having to read [the docs](https://graphql.org/learn/).
 But to master Redwood, you'll need to have more than just a vague notion of what GraphQL is.
-You'll have to really grok it.

 The good thing is that, besides taking care of the annoying stuff for you (namely, mapping your resolvers, which gets annoying fast if you do it yourself!), there's not many gotchas with GraphQL in Redwood.
 GraphQL is GraphQL.
 The only Redwood-specific thing you should really be aware of is [resolver args](#redwoods-resolver-args).

 Since there's two parts to GraphQL in Redwood, the client and the server, we've divided this doc up that way.
 On the `web` side, Redwood uses [Apollo Client](https://www.apollographql.com/docs/react/) by default though you can swap it out for something else if you want.

-The `api` side offers a GraphQL server built on [GraphQL Helix](https://dev.to/danielrearden/building-a-graphql-server-with-graphql-helix-2k44) and the [Envelop plugin system](https://www.envelop.dev/docs) from [The Guild](https://the-guild.dev).
+The `api` side offers a GraphQL server built on [GraphQL Helix](https://www.graphql-yoga.com/) and the [Envelop plugin system](https://www.envelop.dev/docs) from [The Guild](https://the-guild.dev).

 Redwood's api side is "serverless first", meaning it's architected as functions which can be deployed on either serverless or traditional infrastructure, and Redwood's GraphQL endpoint is effectively "just another function" (with a whole lot more going on under the hood, but that part is handled for you, out of the box).
 One of the tenets of the Redwood philosophy is "Redwood believes that, as much as possible, you should be able to operate in a serverless mindset and deploy to a generic computational grid.”